p-org/P/Docs/docs/manual/foriegntypesfunctions.md

 !!! danger "P has Value Semantics (no Pass by Reference!!)"
     Note that P does not support pass by references, everything in P is always pass by value.
 Hence the functions above must return a priority queue after adding the element into the queue (mutated queue).

+!!! note "Pretty printing foreign types"
+    If you want to pretty print the foreign type value, you can also override the ToString() function in their implementation.

 #### P Test

 The [Client.p](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PTst/Client.p) files presents a [`Client`](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PTst/Client.p#L5) state machine that uses the priority queue and performs operations on it by calling the foreign function.
 The `Client` machine also declares a [local foreign function]() to add an element into the queue.